complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 - Selectively enable YAML for specific types
 - Maintain clean separation between core functionality and serialization
 - Benefit from compile-time optimization of inline implementations

+**YAML Container Support**: YAML deserialization supports containers holding both bits types and regional types.
+The implementation leverages the fixed-size and RTTI-free constraints of regional types to:

+- Allocate uninitialized memory at final container locations
+- Use the raw pointer version `from_yaml(mr, node, T* raw_ptr)` for direct in-place construction
+- Avoid copy/move operations that would violate regional type constraints

+The raw pointer approach works for simple container scenarios.
+Complex nested cases (like containers of regional types within other regional types) may still require refinement to achieve full compliance with regional type constraints.

 #### Example Implementation